PMBio/deeprvat/docs/deeprvat.md

 ## Training and association testing with a combined pipeline
 To run the full pipeline from training through association testing, use the below procedure.
-This includes training and association testing dataset generation, deepRVAT model training, computation of burdens, regression and evaluation.
+This includes training and association testing dataset generation, DeepRVAT model training, computation of burdens, regression and evaluation.

 ### Input data and configuration file
 The following files should be contained within your `experiment` directory: